Anxiety Related Disorders and Inositol

 Anxiety is not always a medical condition unless it causes distress.
 When any individual potentially feels worrying or faces harmful triggers, in such cases, anxiety is not only normal but also vital for survival.

-Since ages, a danger system inside the body alarms about the situation and lets a person take evasive action.
+Man has always had an alarm system inside the body that will alert us about a potential dangerous situation, which may then allow us to take evasive action if needed.
 These alarming signs become apparent when a rise is seen in a heartbeat, increased surrounding sensitivity, and increased sweating.
-When the body is in danger, it releases a rush of adrenaline, which is a chemical messenger present in the brain.
-The function of adrenaline is to trigger the anxious and conscious reactions in sympathetic processes as “fight or flight responses.”
-This process of consciousness helps in preparing a body to have safety from potential harms and confront the danger.
+When we feel that we are in danger, the adrenal glands releases a rush of adrenaline, which is a chemical messenger present in the brain.
+The function of adrenaline is to trigger the anxious and conscious reactions in a sympathetic processes known as “fight or flight responses.”
+This process of consciousness helps in preparing the body to safely adjust to potential harm and confront the danger, or flee.

-Anxieties can prevail anywhere, around work, in family life, money-related situations, health, and other important conditions which require the attention of individual without conscious (fight or flight) response.
+Anxiety can hit us anywhere, at work, in family life, in money-related situations, with health, and important life conditions which require our attention but may not trigger the (fight or flight) responses.

-In our daily life, we sometimes feel a nervous feeling or anxiety before any important event or any situation, which is a natural response to flight and fight reaction.
-This feeling is yet important for human survival.
+In our daily life, we sometimes feel a nervous feeling or anxiety before any important event or any situation, which is a natural response to lighter forms of the flight and fight reaction.
+This feeling is still important for our daily function and even our survival.

 What are Anxiety Disorders?